-3. Jet-energy corrections and systematics on the $M{\rm top}$ measurement
+3. Jet energy corrections and systematics on the $M{top}$ measurement

-Although the data samples of top candidates are rather small, the size of the statistical error on the topquark mass measurement is already comparable to the size of the systematic uncertainties.
-It is expected that in the next decade much larger $t\bar{t}$ samples will be available (see Sec.
-X).
-The systematic uncertainties will then be the limiting factor in the precision of the top-mass measurement.
+Although the data samples of top candidates are rather small, the size of the statistical error on the top quark mass measurement is already comparable to the size of the systematic uncertainties.
+It is expected that in the next decade much larger $t\bar{t}$ samples will be available, see Section X. The systematic uncertainties will then be the limiting factor in the precision of the top mass measurement.

-The dominant uncertainty in the top-mass measurement is due to the uncertainty in the jet-energy scale, i.e., to the transfer function (correction factor) that relates the measured jet energies to the energies of the original quarks from top decay.
-This uncertainty has two components, (i) an instrumental uncertainty related to the response of the calorimeter to hadrons and (ii) an uncertainty in the understanding of the fragmentation and gluon-radiation processes.
-In order to discuss these systematic uncertainties, we begin by describing the many steps in the jet-energy correction procedure (F. Abe et al., 1992d, 1993c; Abachi et al., 1995d).
+The dominant uncertainty in the top mass measurement is due to the uncertainty in the jet energy scale, i.e. to the transfer function (correction factor) that relates the measured jet energies to the energies of the original quarks from top decay.
+This uncertainty has two components, (i) an instrumental uncertainty related to the response of the calorimeter to hadrons, and (ii) an uncertainty in the understanding of the fragmentation and gluon radiation processes.
+In order to discuss these systematic uncertainties, we begin by describing the many steps in the jet energy correction procedure (F. Abe et al., 1992d and 1993c; Abachi et al., 1995d).

-The jet-energy response is in general not uniform across the detector because, for example, of cracks at the boundaries between calorimeter modules.
+The jet energy response is in general not uniform across the detector because, for example, of cracks at the boundaries between calorimeter modules.
 The first task of the correction procedure is to equalize response across the calorimeter.
-The size of the effect is measured in situ by dijet or photon-balancing techniques.
-Dijet balancing is performed on a sample of $p \bar{p} \rightarrow 2$ jets events, with one jet restricted to a well understood region of the calorimeter.
-Since the transverse energies of the two jets are expected to be equal, any inbalance as a function of the position of the second jet is a measure of the position-dependent nonuniformity of the calorimeter response.
-A similar study can be performed using $p p \rightarrow \gamma +$ jet events.
+The size of the effect is measured in-situ by di-jet or photon balancing techniques.
+Di-jet balancing is performed on a sample of $p\bar{p} \to 2$ jets events, with one jet restricted to a well-understood region of the calorimeter.
+Since the transverse energies of the two jets are expected to be equal, any inbalance as a function of the position of the second jet is a measure of the position-dependent non-uniformity of the calorimeter response.
+A similar study can be performed using $p\bar{p} \to \gamma + \text{jet}$ events.
 In these events the accurate measurement of the $E_T$ of the photon can be compared to the measurement of the jet $E_T$ .
-These effects can be measured, and hence corrected for, with high precision because of the very large number of dijet and photon-jet events that can be used for this study.
+These effects can be measured, and hence corrected for, with high precision, because of the very large number of di-jet and photon-jet events that can be used for this study.

-The jet cluster will in general include energy deposited from particles unrelated to the parent parton, for example, particles from the underlying event.
-The jet energy is therefore corrected by subtracting off the average underlying event deposition as measured in minimum-bias events.
+The jet cluster will in general include energy deposited from particles unrelated to the parent parton, for example particles from the underlying event.
+The jet energy is therefore corrected by subtracting off the average underlying event deposition as measured in minimum bias events.
 For jets clustered with a cone radius $\Delta R = 0.4$ , this correction amounts to approximately 600 MeV for the CDF detector.
-Note that in $t\bar{t}$ events the amount of extra energy can be higher because of cross-talk between the many jets in the final state.
-An additional, Monte Carlo-based, correction for this effect has been developed by the CDF collaboration.
+Note that in $t\bar{t}$ events the amount of extra energy can be higher, because of cross-talk between the many jets in the final state.
+An additional, Monte Carlo based, correction for this effect has been developed by the CDF collaboration.
 A further correction needs to be applied in D0 due to noise from radioactivity of the uranium plates used in the calorimeter.

-The next ingredient in the jet-energy correction procedure involves understanding the absolute energy response of the calorimeter.
-The response to individual hadrons is measured in test beams.
-In CDF the hadron response of the calorimeter as a function of momentum is also obtained from samples of isolated particles from $p\overline{p}$ collisions.
+The next ingredient in the jet energy correction procedure involves understanding the absolute energy response of the calorimeter.
+The response to individual hadrons is measured in test-beams.
+In CDF the hadron response of the calorimeter as a function of momentum is also obtained from samples of isolated particles from $p\bar{p}$ collisions.
 The detector simulation is adjusted to incorporate information from these measurements.
-Finally, the jet-energy scale is measured by simulating the calorimeter response to jets generated using a QCDbased model of jet fragmentation.
+Finally, the jet energy scale is measured by simulating the calorimeter response to jets generated using a QCD-based model of jet fragmentation.